 Our Mission

-As active members of the Counter-Terrorism Medicine Europe- Special Interest Group, we aim to create a research-based portal for exchanging ideas and learning from experience and research.
+As active members of Counter-Terrorism Medicine Europe, we aim to develop a research-based approach to exchanging ideas, learning from experience and research, and improving guidance, toolkits, and policies.

-CTM is an ever-changing field and has seen novel tactics and asymmetric warfare features crawling into the civilian environments, creating a new set of challenges for clinicians, emergency responders and major incident commanders.
+CTM is an ever-changing field.
+Novel tactics and asymmetric warfare features have entered civilian environments, creating new challenges for clinicians, emergency responders, and major incident commanders.

 Standardisation